emmawirtt/cauinnovationlab/resorces.md

 ---
-title: resorces
+title: Resorces
-layout: _config.yml
+layout: template
-filename: resorces.md
+filename: resorces
 ---

 ## Learn more about innovative technology at Dell!